minetest-mods-camp/arena_lib/DOCS.md

 > Still a TL;DR?
 Check out the [example file](mod-init.lua.example)

 First of all download the mod and put it in your mods folder.
+Then, be sure you have [LuaJIT](https://luajit.org/) installed on your machine.

-Then, you need to register your minigame in arena_lib, possibly inside the init.lua, via:
+Now you need to register your minigame in arena_lib, possibly inside the init.lua, via:
 ```
 arena_lib.register_minigame("yourmod", {parameter1, parameter2 etc})
 ```